mdevaluate/mdevaluate/doc/static-evaluation.rst

 Evaluation of static properties
 ===============================

-Static properties of the system, like density distribution or pair correlation function, can be evaluatet with the :mod:`mdevaluate.distribution` module.

 .. note::
   All examples in this section assume, that the packges has been imported and a trajectory was loaded::